 A substantial portion of the Company's activities relate to the Advised Entities.
-Fees charged to these entities (generally comprised of management fees, loan servicing fees, Carried Interest and fulfillment fees) totaled 32%, 45% and 47% of total net revenues for the years ended December 31, 2014, 2013 and 2012, respectively.
+Revenues generated from these entities (generally comprised of management fees, loan servicing fees, Carried Interest and fulfillment fees) totaled 16%, 32% and 45% of total net revenues for the years ended December 31, 2015, 2014 and 2013, respectively.